 It’s pretty hard to beat a historic mountain town in the U.S. mountain states.
 I know there are some beauties in New Zealand, Europe, and even just over the border in Canada – hell, I even lived in one of the prettiest there for a short while.

-But, unlike in a lot of other countries, there are just so many mountain towns in the U.S. that I would love to live in – there’s about twenty in Colorado alone that I adore.
+But, unlike in a lot of other countries, there are just so many mountain towns in the U.S. that I would love to live in – there are about twenty in Colorado alone that I adore.

-Mountain towns with a youthful population, with tons of fun community initiatives and events, with burgeoning dining scenes, craft breweries and distilleries, and some with a thriving arts scene – I think that all of these things together is what makes the U.S. mountain towns special.
+Mountain towns with a youthful population, with tons of fun community initiatives and events, with burgeoning dining scenes, craft breweries, and distilleries, and some with a thriving arts scene – I think that all of these things together are what make the U.S. mountain towns special.

 The beauty of this part of the world takes my breath away still, and I love the plants and animals that call the Rocky Mountains home.
 I don’t think I will ever get over my love affair with the Rocky Mountains, and I don’t want to either.

-I love the wildlife that call the United States and Canada home.
+I love the wildlife that calls the United States and Canada home.
 In fact, North America has my favorite animals in the world – even beating Australia and Africa.
-Bears, moose, elk, bald eagles, foxes, pikas, otters, groundhogs, wolves, pronghorns, marmots, skunks, racoons, squirrels, chipmunks, bison… I love them all!
+Bears, moose, elk, bald eagles, foxes, pikas, otters, groundhogs, wolves, pronghorns, marmots, skunks, raccoons, squirrels, chipmunks, bison… I love them all!

 And there are still so many that I haven’t seen yet that I would love to – wolverines, mountain lions, polar bears, coyotes, opossums, badgers, lynx, and javelinas.
 The animals here are incredible and it gives me great joy to see them in the wild.